 - Shelled Pistachios

-- The Co-op has sent an open letter to Michael Potter, CEO of Eden Foods, available online at willystreet.coop/open-letter-to-Eden-Foods.
+The Co-op has sent an open letter to Michael Potter, CEO of Eden Foods, available on page 8 of the issue and online at http://willystreet.coop/open-letter-to-Eden-Foods.

 Is There Anything Else You Can Do?